×

 • Your personal treatment preferences

-• Decrease the overall amount of cancer cells in your body
+• Reducing the overall number of cancer cells in the body

 Chemotherapy is intended to kill rapidly dividing cells.
-Other cells in your body also divide quickly, although cancer cells are the kind that does.
+Other cells in your body also divide quickly, although cancer cells are the kind that do.

 Chemotherapy might harm the cells in the tissues listed below: